matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 threepids being added to user accounts, and identity servers will validate threepids being bound to themselves.

-To solve this problem, we propose adding two new endpoints. `POST /account/3pid/add` that is only used for adding to user's account on a homeserver, and `POST /account/3pid/bind` that is only for binding to an identity server of the user's choice.
+To solve this problem, it is proposed to add two new endpoints. `POST /account/3pid/add` that is only used for adding to user's account on a homeserver, and `POST /account/3pid/bind` that is only for binding to an identity server of the user's choice.
 The existing binding endpoint (`POST